 Pushbutton locator tones shall be easily locatable, shall have a duration of 0.15 seconds or less, and shall repeat at 1-second intervals.

 Pushbuttons should be audibly locatable.
-Pushbutton locator tones should be intensity responsive to ambient sound, and be audible 1.8 to 3.7 m (6 to 12 ft) from the pushbutton, or to the building line, whichever is less.
+Pushbutton locator tones should be intensity responsive to ambient sound, and be audible 6 to 12 ft from the pushbutton, or to the building line, whichever is less.

 Pushbutton locator tones should be no more than 5 dBA louder than ambient sound.